TL;DR Answer Box

 - Mortgage: $2,660

-Many new investors underestimate the upfront losses and the time it takes to break even—especially with vacancies, repairs, and tenant headaches.
+Many new investors underestimate how long it takes to break even—especially after vacancies, repairs, tenant turnover, and rate changes.

 👷♂️ Do You Want to Be a Landlord?